UncraftedName/UntitledParser/README.md

 ## How do I code with it?

+This project uses .NET 4.6.1.
+To build the project, just build the solution with Visual Studio or MSBuild.
+If you build a release build, all the assemblies get merged into one .exe which is easy to just send people or whatever.

-Get netcore v3.1.
-To build the project you can use use the .bat in the ConsoleApp project to create a release build.
-See https://docs.microsoft.com/en-us/dotnet/core/deploying/deploy-with-cli for more details.
-I don't have an API set up for the parser because I'm still making a lot of changes to a lot of the core code very frequently; unfortunately, demos are pretty darn complicated and not documented anywhere.
+There is no proper API set up for the parser because I'm still making a lot of changes to a lot of the core code very frequently; unfortunately, demos are pretty darn complicated and not documented anywhere.
 If you would like to learn more about how to extract information from them, feel free to get in touch with me.

 Here's an example to get the player position on every tick: